Prophesy610/delete_duplicates/README.md

 ## **How It Works: The Magic of the Script**

-The script operates by scanning a designated folder or directory, comparing files based on various parameters such as:
+The script operates with the user inputting or dragging the designated folder or directory, comparing files based on various parameters such as:

 - **File size**
 - **File content**
 - **File names**
 - **File hash (checksum)**

-Once it identifies duplicates, the script prompts you to either delete them or move them to a different location, ensuring you don’t accidentally lose important data.
+Once it identifies duplicates, the script delete them.
 The process is usually fast, efficient, and requires minimal input from the user.

 ---